ULM logo

 Counseling

-The mission of the counseling program is to create a supportive and collaborative learning environment for students from diverse cultures and academic backgrounds, and help them acquire the knowledge, attitudes, and skills essential in the practice of counseling whether it be in a clinical, school, or addiction-related setting.
-Our hope is to work with students from all over the United States and contribute to the growing need of mental health and school services in their area.
+The mission of the Counseling Program faculty is to create a supportive and collaborative learning environment for students from diverse cultures and academic backgrounds.
+We strive to help them acquire the knowledge, attitudes, advocacy, and leadership skills essential in the practice of counseling, whether it be in a clinical, relationship, school, and/or substance-related settings.

 Program Review